Artifacts Tell The Stories

 Alcatraz East is home to some of America’s most notorious history.

-While some may fain horror at the idea of killers in a museum, criminal events are a sad reality of the world we live in and should not be ignored.
+While some may feign horror at the idea of killers in a museum, criminal events are a sad reality of the world we live in and should not be ignored.
 While they are unquestionably tragic, out of these events comes an awareness that sparks change, institutes laws, and rallies action.
 When John Walsh’s son Adam was kidnapped and killed there was no national database for missing persons, and laws were painfully lacking to protect children from predators.
 Through his son’s death John Walsh made sure thousands of others did not experience that same pain and saved countless children from a similar fate.

 Sometimes when it comes to collecting historical artifacts related to crime these items are called “murderabilia.”
 While this sensationalized term is a more recent invention, the practice goes back much further.